MichalTesnar/michaltesnar.github.io/about.md

 - [GitHub](https://github.com/MichalTesnar)
 - [Google Scholar](https://scholar.google.com/citations?user=uDXxG5EAAAAJ&hl=es&oi=ao)

+## Disclaimer

+This blog contains solely my private opinions and they do not in any way represent the views of any of my past, current or future employers or affiliate institutions.

 ## About This Site

 This blog is made using markdown files with a template from [casual-markdown-blog](https://github.com/casualwriter/casual-markdown-blog).